 To sum everything up I’ve made a little run-down of the rates, based on my quotes.
 This means you can see who the cheapest green energy suppliers are, and how it compares to a standard non-renewable rate:

-So as you can see switching a green energy supplier like Ovo could only end up costing us £11 more a year.
+So as you can see switching to a green energy supplier like Ovo could only end up costing us £11 more a year.
 A paltry £1.09 a month more than our current rate.
 If I reduced my chocolate habit by one bar a month it would cost us nothing more than we already pay to switch to a greener supply.

 Are you with any of these green energy suppliers?
-I’d love to hear your opinions on them and experiences with them.
+I’d love to hear your opinions on them and your experiences with them.
 Or are you considering switching?

-ps: if you enjoyed this post you might enjoy my series on easy energy saving tips!
+ps: if you enjoyed this post you might enjoy my series on easy energy-saving tips!

 ps: I am not affiliated with any of these companies, so this post is completely unbiased.